jgesser/IpCamera/README.md

 In order to display camera hls streams side by side you can also create a webView item and link it to a HTML file in the conf/html directory as follows:
 The webView url is that of your openhab installation.
-Please note that the iOS app will currently open the streams in new full screen players, however a fix has been merged for the next app update.

 ```
 Webview url="http://192.168.6.4:8080/static/html/file.html" height=5